avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ```

-The new syntax looks great to me and will definitely simplify our JS code in the future - so I will definitely be adopting :).
+The new syntax looks great to me and will simplify our JS code in the future - so I will be adopting it going forward.

 ## Updating Objects

 Objects are mutable datatypes, meaning you can update the values inside an object, but the memory location doesn't change for that same object even though updates occurred.

-You can either update an existing value, or create a new one on the same object.
+You can either update an existing value or create a new one on the same object.

 *Note: I'm using a `const` which signifies that the variable itself won't be re-assigned, but in JS, `const` allows reference type values to be updated.